Norton Motorcycle Company: The Donington Park revival

 On 29 January 2020, it was announced that the company had gone into administration.
 Administrators BDO were appointed by Metro Bank.
 The company had been in court over £300,000 of unpaid taxes due to HM Revenue and Customs, from an original amount of £600,000, with company representatives stating that £135,000 in "outstanding research and development tax relief" was overdue and would substantially reduce the amount owed.
 HMRC gave the company more time to pay and the court case was adjourned until mid-February.
 There were reports that there had been fraudulent wrongdoing which affected hundreds of pension holders who invested in the company, Norton customers, and staff; government ministers had endorsed Norton as millions of pounds of government grants and loans were provided.
 An associated hotel business owned by Stuart Garner also went in administration and was run temporarily by an outside hotel chain.

 On 17 April 2020, it was reported that India's TVS Motor Company had acquired the business in a cash deal.
 In the short term, they intended to continue production of motorcycles at Donington Park using the same staff.
 Former CEO Stuart Garner would not be involved in the new business.

 In late 2021, TVS announced the opening of a new manufacturing facility at Monkspath, Solihull, to be staffed initially by 100+ workers to produce luxury hand-crafted motorcycles.

 In February 2022, former CEO Stuart Garner admitted taking circa £11 million from three pension schemes intended for employees, where Garner was the sole trustee, to invest in the business.
 At Derby Crown Court on 31 March 2022, Garner was sentenced to eight months prison, suspended for two years.

+On 24 July 2023, it was announced that UK MPs were launching an inquiry into the prosecution of the pension fraud case.
+It was stated that the inquiry would summon key representatives from the UK's financial regulators to give evidence on the case.